kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 +++
-title = "Install Kubermatic EE" date = 2018-04-28T12:07:15+02:00
+title = "Install Kubermatic Kubernetes Platform(KKP) EE" date = 2018-04-28T12:07:15+02:00
 weight = 20
 enterprise = true
 +++

-This chapter explains the installation procedure of Kubermatic into a pre-existing Kubernetes cluster.
+This chapter explains the installation procedure of KKP into a pre-existing Kubernetes cluster.

 {{% notice note %}}
-At the moment you need to be invited to get access to Kubermatic's Docker registry before you can try it out.
+At the moment you need to be invited to get access to KKP's Docker registry before you can try it out.
 Please [contact sales](mailto:sales@kubermatic.com) to receive your credentials.
 {{% /notice %}}

 ## Terminology

-* **User/Customer cluster** -- A Kubernetes cluster created and managed by Kubermatic
+* **User/Customer cluster** -- A Kubernetes cluster created and managed by KKP
 * **Seed cluster** -- A Kubernetes cluster which is responsible for hosting the master components of a customer cluster
 * **Master cluster** -- A Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
-It hosts the Kubermatic components and might also act as a seed cluster.
+It hosts the KKP components and might also act as a seed cluster.
 * **Seed datacenter** -- A definition/reference to a seed cluster
 * **Node datacenter** -- A definition/reference of a datacenter/region/zone at a cloud provider (aws=zone, digitalocean=region, openstack=zone)